ergebnis/factory-girl-definition/README.md

 ### Register Definitions

-Lazily instantiate an instance of `FactoryGirl\Provider\Doctrine\FixtureFactory` and use `Definitions` to find definitions and register them with the factory:
+Lazily instantiate an instance of `FactoryGirl\Provider\Doctrine\FixtureFactory` and use `Definitions` to find definitions, register definitions with the fixture factory, and optionally provide definitions with an instance of `Faker\Generator`:

 ```php
 <?php